District Role in Parent and Family Engagement

 Title I, Part A allocations s of $500,000 or less:

-Strategies to Help Districts Gather Feedback from Parents
+Strategies to Help Districts and Schools Gather Feedback from Parents

 Survey parents annually.
-Include questions that ask parents directly how they would like the district to fund parent involvement.
+Include questions that ask parents directly how they would like the district to fund parent and family engagement.

 Create opportunities for parental feedback.
 Listen to what parents say about involvement activities.

-Document parent involvement.
-Sign–in sheets (workshops, meetings, conferences), schedules, training/informational materials, communications and brochures, and meeting notes are just a few of the ways in which districts can create feedback channels for parents and track implementation of their parent involvement policy.
+Document parent and family engagement.
+Sign–in sheets (workshops, meetings, conferences), schedules, training/informational materials, communications and brochures, and meeting notes are just a few of the ways in which districts can create feedback channels for parents and track implementation of their parent and family engagement policy.
 Documentation is an essential part of compliance through the federal Comprehensive Program Review (CPR) program.

 Use parental feedback to:

-- Make recommendations to schools about parent involvement activities.
+- Make recommendations to schools about parent and family engagement activities.

 - Generate suggestions that could improve or create new activities that involve parents.